scipy/scipy.org/www/scipylib/building/windows.rst

     pip install numpy cython pytest pytest-xdist pytest-faulthandler

 Please note that this is a simpler procedure than what is used for the official binaries.
 **Your binaries will only work with the latest numpy version**.
-If you want to build SciPy to work with an older numpy version, then you will need to replace the `Python\\Lib\\site-packages\\numpy\\distutils` folder with the folder from the latest numpy (yes, this is a pain, which is why you should use the latest numpy version).
-After that's completed, run the following command in the (non Cygwin) termial.
+For building against older Numpy versions, see Building Against an Older Numpy Version .After you have Numpy installed, run the following command in the (non Cygwin) termial.

 .. code:: shell
     gfortran